 After the humiliating defeat in 2015 general election, whilst the Tories recorded the biggest singular majority in many decades, Labour was looking at being completely wiped out of Midlands and South of England, as shown in the image below:

 The question of ideal Labour itself is dubious.
 Where do the Labour party stand in the political spectrum?
-Are they right at the centre, centre left or centre right?
-How much could the party push itself towards left to attain the optimum balance for maximum votes?
+Are they right at the centre, centre-left or centre-right?
+How much could the party push itself towards the left to attain the optimum balance for maximum votes?
 These questions are hard to answer but one thing is obvious — making the party a replica of moderated Tory policies would make the party look like a bunch of Tory Zombies, regurgitating Conservative policies in a pretty humanitarian wrapper.
-It is absolutely unlikely that by doing so, Labour will swing back enough Conservative votes to win the next election.
+It is unlikely that by doing so, Labour will swing back enough Conservative votes to win the next election.
 Sadly enough, this vacuous premise is exactly what all three Labour leaders hopefuls but Jeremy Corbyn, are basing their proposed recovery on.
-It is even childish to see that these three are talking about selective voting to members in order to eliminate Mr Corbyn.
-The Labour Party that saw phenomenal leaders over the ages and and play a strong opposition, is now truly reduced to rubble of an undemocratic collection of factions.
+It is even childish to see that these three are talking about selective voting to members to eliminate Mr Corbyn.
+The Labour Party that saw phenomenal leaders over the ages and play a strong opposition, is now truly reduced to a rubble of an undemocratic collection of factions.